UNDERSTANDING YOUR EXPENSES WILL BETTER YOUR BUDGET SUCCESS

 Not all health and medical expenses are covered in Canada even if you have a Health plan through your employer.

-My mother-in-law does not qualify for Trillum until her back income tax reports are completed as she missed two years.
+The readers mother does not qualify for Trillum until her back income tax reports are completed as she missed two years.

 Until then she is paying out of pocket for her medical expenses in full which means $100 every month or $1200 a year.